yonch/opentelemetry-network/scratchpad/rc-hashmap.md

 - Thread-safe operation or cross-thread sharing.
 - Weak handles (can be added later).
 - Long-lived references to values without holding a read guard.
+- Iteration APIs.
+Follow-up work will define live-only iteration that ignores queued-for-deletion entries.

 Data Model
 - Entry<K, V>
   - key: K — logical key; Eq + Hash.
   - value: V — stored inline.
   - ref_or_next: Cell<RefOrNext> — either a positive refcount or a next-slot pointer when queued for deletion (see Deferred Deletion).
-  - slot_key: slotmap::DefaultKey — index of this Entry in SlotMap.
   - hash: u64 — precomputed hash of `key` using the map’s BuildHasher.
 - Containers inside RcHashMap<K, V, S = RandomState>
   - inner: Box<Inner<K, V, S>> — owning handle of map state.
 Refs capture a raw pointer to this Inner at creation time; RcHashMap itself does not store a NonNull cache.
-RcHashMap is not Clone by design (a deep-copy Clone could be added later).
+RcHashMap is not Clone by design: a Clone would yield an empty map because all Refs point to the original map; users should just make a new map to get the same result.
 - Inner<K, V, S>
   - entries: slotmap::SlotMap<DefaultKey, Entry<K, V>>
   - index: std::collections::HashMap<PreHashedKey, (), S>